-The riverside, which falls partially within Teddington Lock Conservation Area.
+The riverside, part of Teddington Lock Conservation Area.
 This historic village dates from at least the Anglo-Saxon period and is centred around the 16th century St Mary's Church.
-While the area was mostly developed in the 18th and 19th century, including the present footbridge completed in 1888 and the grand French Gothic stone St Alban's Church which was left uncompleted in 1886.
+The area was mostly developed in the 18th and 19th century including the grand French Gothic stone St Alban's Church which was left uncompleted in 1886.
+Teddington Lock marks the end of the tidal reach of the Thames.
+It is a distinctive landmark that incorporates a weir and colourful suspension bridge.